evanx/secret-base36/README.md

   `
 ```
 where:
-- our command is `node -p` to print the result of the executed script piped in.
+- our command is `node -p` to print the result of the script piped in.
 - to enable standard input, we use `docker run -i`